dfreilich/summaries/CleanCode.md

 >  Code at the boundaries needs clear separations, and tests that define expectations.
 We should avoid letting too much of our code know about the third-party particulars.
 It is better to depend on something you control than on something you can't control, lest it end up controlling you. (p.
 120)

+### Chapter 10: Classes
+> We want our systems to be composed of many small classes, not a few large ones.
+Each small class encapsulates a single responsibility, has a single reason to change, and collaborates with a few others to achieve the desired system behaviors. (p.
+140)

 ### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)